danielrpg/sales_product_api/README.md

-# sales_product_api
+# Detail
-This is the repo for sales product api backend
+This is the API for APP Sales